 I made these Vegan Chocolate Hazelnut Cookies for my favorite little man — my son, Jay.
 But as their rich, intensely chocolate-y, deep fragrance permeated the house, and as I took my first bite, I simply didn’t want to share.
 Not very mom-like, I know, but, erm, human?

-But while things are somewhat under control at home, school is another matter altogether.
-It looks like not a day goes by when a teacher does not hand out candy or Cheetos for reward, or another student hands out donuts for his or her birthday.
+If you’re a parent, do you ever get the feeling that what your child is eating is beyond your control, especially at school?
+Not a day goes by when a teacher does not hand out candy or Cheetos for reward, or another student hands out donuts or cupcakes for his or her birthday.
 Once, Jay got a Pizza Hut coupon as a prize for completing an assignment — he was thrilled, of course.
 Me, not so much.
 And don’t even get me started on school lunches — the best vegan option in our suburban D.C. school district is a salad, so we pack his lunch every day.

 Since we’re venting about schools and their absolute lack of understanding of nutrition, how about all that meat that gets casually thrown into the process of educating the kids, huh?
 There are many young vegetarians out there today, but apparently our schools are the only ones who don’t know it.
 At Thanksgiving, Jay’s Saturday School teachers actually showed his class a video on cooking turkey.
 The other day, he informed me that all foods that have protein are animal foods, because a teacher said so.
 And one fine day, when he was in first grade, he came home with a sheet of homework that asked him what his favorite food was: chicken nuggets or a cheeseburger.
 With some guidance from Desi, my baffled and very vegetarian boy struck out the cheeseburger and replaced it with a veggie burger — which he does love.